asmagill/mjolnir_asm/undocumented/coredock/README.md

 I make no promises that these will work for you or work at all with any, past, current, or future versions of OS X.  I can confirm only that they didn't crash my machine during testing under 10.10pb2.
 You have been warned.

-For what it's worth, under my 10.10pb2, pinning seems to be completely ignored and setting the Dock to the top orientation is also ignored, though left, right, and bottom work.
+For what it's worth, under my setup, pinning seems to be completely ignored and setting the Dock to the top orientation is also ignored, though left, right, and bottom work.

 ### Luarocks Install
 ~~~bash